Detecting the flavor content of the vacuum using the Dirac operator spectrum

-{The quark Dirac operator $D\!\!\!\!/=(\partial_{\mu}-igA_{\mu})\gamma_{\mu}$ is an efficient tool to address this question, as the quark flavors in the QCD vacuum (the ``sea" quarks) just affect $D\!\!\!\!/$\ through the gluon field $A_{\mu}$.
-Based on the Banks-Casher relation~\cite{Banks:1979yr}, the near-zero density $\rho(\lambda)$ of $D\!\!\!\!/$\ \ is proportional to the vacuum chiral condensate $\langle \bar{\psi}\psi\rangle$, which is the order parameter of spontaneous chiral symmetry breaking.
-By treating $\lambda$ as an imaginary quark mass~\cite{Damgaard:2008zs}, chiral perturbative theory ($\chi$PT) reproduces the Banks-Casher relation as its leading order approximation, and provides a quantitative guide on the next-to-leading order (NLO) correction of $\rho(\lambda)$ from the masses of different quark flavors in the vacuum, in the small quark mass region where $\chi$PT is still valid.
-But such a $\chi$PT calculation becomes quite complicated beyond the NLO region when the finite volume effects are taken into account, and its predictability is limited as there are many parameters in next-to-next leading order (NNLO).}
+The QCD vacuum includes both quarks and gluons.
+A gluon interacts with itself directly, but a quark can only interact with other quarks indirectly through gluons.
+So a fundamental issue is how a quark's properties depend upon the flavors of virtual quarks in the vacuum.
+The quark Dirac operator $D\!\!\!\!/=(\partial_{\mu}-igA_{\mu})\gamma_{\mu}$ is an efficient tool to address this question, as the quark flavors in the QCD vacuum (the ``sea" quarks) just affect $D\!\!\!\!/$\ through the gluon field $A_{\mu}$.
+Based on the Banks-Casher relation~\cite{Banks:1979yr}, the near-zero spectrum density $\rho(\lambda\sim0)$ of $D\!\!\!\!/$\ \ is proportional to the vacuum chiral condensate $\langle \bar{\psi}\psi\rangle$, which is the order parameter of spontaneous chiral symmetry breaking.
+By treating $\lambda$ as an imaginary quark mass~\cite{Damgaard:2008zs}, chiral perturbative theory ($\chi$PT) reproduces the Banks-Casher relation as its leading order approximation, and provides a quantitative next-to-leading order (NLO) correction to $\rho(\lambda)$ due to the masses of different quark flavors in the vacuum, in the small quark mass region where $\chi$PT is valid.
+But such a $\chi$PT calculation becomes quite complicated beyond NLO when the finite volume effects are taken into account, and its predictability is limited as there are many parameters in next-to-next-leading order (NNLO).